 Each year, the Board sets key performance indicators (KPIs) for the key management personnel.
-The KPIs generally include measures relating to the consolidated entity, the relevant segment, and the individual, and include financial, people, customer, strategy and risk measures.
+The KPIs generally include measures relating to the consolidated entity, the relevant segment, and the individual, and may include financial, people, customer, strategy and risk measures.
 The measures are chosen as they directly align the individual's reward to the KPIs of the consolidated entity and to its strategy and performance.

-The financial performance objective for 2012 is 'profit after tax' as compared to the budgeted amount.
+The financial performance objective for 2013 is 'profit after tax' as compared to the budgeted amount.
 The non-financial objectives vary with position and responsibility and include measures such as achieving strategic outcomes, safety, customer satisfaction and staff development.

-At the end of the financial year the Remuneration and Nomination Committee assesses the actual performance of the consolidated entity, and individual against the KPI's set at the beginning of the financial year.
-A percentage of the pre-determined maximum amount, is awarded depending on results, between 30 percent for minimum performance and 100 percent for stretch performance.
+At the end of the financial year, the Remuneration and Nomination Committee assesses the actual performance of the consolidated entity, and individual against the KPI's set at the beginning of the financial year.
+In determining the bonus pool, a percentage of the pre-determined maximum amount is awarded depending on results, between 30 percent for minimum performance and 100 percent for stretch performance.
 The pre-determined maximum amount is the base salary at the balance date.
-No bonus is awarded where performance falls below the minimum.
-The performance evaluation in respect of the year ended 31 March 2012 has taken place in accordance with this process.
+Individual performance is then assessed against KPI's set at the beginning of the financial year to determine how much of the bonus pool is payable.
+The performance evaluation in respect of the year ended 31 March 2013 has taken place in accordance with this process.